AzizSalemZitoun/Meditivo/README.md

 Meditivo 🧘‍♂️🖥️📱
-Meditivo is a full stack meditation web app built with Angular (frontend) and Spring Boot (backend).
+Meditivo is a full-stack meditation web app built with Angular (frontend) and Spring Boot (backend).
-It allows users to create, save, and manage meditation sessions with custom durations and sounds.
+It empowers users to create, save, and manage personalized meditation sessions with custom durations and soothing background sounds.

-Features
+✨ Features
-User authentication with JWT
+Secure user authentication with JWT

-Create and save meditation sessions
+Create and save custom meditation sessions

 Select session duration and background sounds

-Fetch user’s saved sessions
+Fetch and manage your saved sessions

-Responsive UI with Angular frontend
+Responsive, user-friendly UI with Angular frontend

-Tech Stack
+🛠️ Tech Stack
+Layer	Technology
-Frontend: Angular
+Frontend	Angular

-Backend: Spring Boot (Java)
+Backend	Spring Boot (Java)

-Database: (MySQL)
+Database	MySQL

-Security: JWT authentication
+Security	JWT Authentication

-Others: CORS configured for frontend-backend communication
+Others	CORS configured for frontend-backend communication

-Setup
+🚀 Setup & Running
-Backend:
+Backend

-Run Spring Boot app on http://localhost:8089
+Run Spring Boot app at: http://localhost:8089

-Frontend:
+Frontend

-Run Angular app on http://localhost:4200
+Run Angular app at: http://localhost:4200

-Calls backend APIs for session management
+Frontend communicates with backend APIs for session management

-CORS Configuration
+🔧 CORS Configuration
-Backend allows cross-origin requests from Angular frontend to enable smooth API communication.
+Backend is configured to allow cross-origin requests from the Angular frontend to enable smooth API communication.

-How to Use
+🎯 How to Use
-Register/login
+Register or log in

-Create a meditation session by choosing duration and sound
+Create a meditation session by selecting duration and sound

-Save and fetch your sessions
+Save your session and access it anytime

-Notes
+📝 Notes
-Make sure to pass JWT token in the Authorization header for protected API calls.
+Include your JWT token in the Authorization header for all protected API calls

-Adjust DB settings in backend config files if needed.
+Adjust database settings in the backend configuration files if necessary

-Contact
+📬 Contact
-For questions or contributions, feel free to reach out! ✌️ medazizsalemzitoun@gmail.com
+Questions or contributions?
+Feel free to reach out! ✌️
+Email: medazizsalemzitoun@gmail.com